abruzzi/data-fetching-patterns-in-react/README.md

 Today, most applications can send hundreds of requests for a single page.
 For example, my Twitter home page sends around 300 requests, and an Amazon product details page sends around 600 requests.
 Some of them are for static assets (JavaScript, CSS, font files, icons, etc.), but there are still around 100 requests for async data fetching - either for timelines, friends, or product recommendations, as well as analytics events.
 That’s quite a lot.

+The main reason a page may contain so many requests is to improve performance, specifically to make the application feel faster to users.
+The era of blank pages taking 5 seconds to load is long gone.
+In modern web applications, users typically see a basic page with style and other elements in less than a second, with additional pieces loading progressively.

+Take the Amazon product detail page as an example.
+The navigation and top bar appear almost immediately, followed by the product images, brief, and descriptions.
+Then, as you scroll, "Sponsored" content, ratings, recommendations, view histories, and more appear.

+Often, a user only wants a quick glance or to compare products (and check availability), making sections like “Customers who bought this item also bought” less critical and suitable for loading via separate requests.

-Data fetching is a critical part of any web application, not only because the nature of async programming can be tricky and not reliable 100%, but also there are too many not-obvious cases to consider under the hood.
+Breaking down the content into smaller pieces and loading them in parallel is an effective strategy.
+However, in many scenarios, there are many other aspects to consider when it comes to apply different techniques in data fetching.
+Data fetching is a hard, not only because the nature of async programming doesn't fit our linear mindset, there are so many factors can cause a network call to fail, but also there are too many not-obvious cases to consider under the hood (data format, security, cache, token expire, peak time on server, etc.).

 In this article, I would like to discuss a few common problems and patterns you should consider when it comes to getting data from the server side.

 I would like to discuss the traditional code splitting techniques, as well as parallel requests when possible by restructuring your component hierarchy, and then talk about Static Site Generation and the new Server-Side Rendering (with React Server Component), and how to use these techniques together to achieve a better user experience.